zehengl/django-survey/readme.md

 	echo 'django-survey-and-report' > requirements.txt
 	pip install -r requirements.txt

-Add `django-survey-and-report` in the `INSTALLED_APPS` in your settings :
+Add `survey` in the `INSTALLED_APPS` in your settings :

 	INSTALLED_APPS = [
 		...
-		'django-survey-and-report'
+		'survey'
 	]

+Add an URL entry to your project’s urls.py, for example:

+    from django.conf import settings

+    if 'survey' in settings.INSTALLED_APPS:
+        urlpatterns += [
+            url(r'^survey/', include('survey.urls'))
+        ]

+Note: you can use whatever you wish as the URL prefix.

+To uninstall `django-survey-and-report`, simply comment out or remove the 'survey' line in your `INSTALLED_APPS`.

 If you want to use the pdf rendering with the Sankey's diagram generation you will have to install python-tk (for python 2.7) or python3-tk (for python 3.x).